Jonathan Elias Weiske

 Jonathan-Elias Weiske (born in Berlin on 4 February 1996) is a German film and television actor and voice actor.

 Jonathan was born in Berlin son of Oliver Betke and Claudia Weiske, an artistic family, with his father being a film/television/theatre actor who had also appeared in musicals in addition to working also a synchronspeecher (voice over) and a photographer.
 Jonathan's mother also worked as an actress who had appeared amongst others in Gute Zeiten, schlechte Zeiten in the role Elke Opitz.
 She had also appeared in a number of theater productions in Berlin (in Theater am Kurfürstendamm), Dresden and in Hamburg.

 Jonathan started as a child actor at age five.
 He had his screen debut appearing in the series Herzschlag-Die Retterand two years later in the short film Jesus Christ, directed by U. Preatel.
 He became well-known through the series Fünf Sterne that ran from 2005 to 2008 on ZDF, where he starting as a 9-year old, he played the character Martin Amann, who after his family faces financial difficulties, moves to Berlin to live with his mother to begin a new live.

-In 2009, he played in the made-for-TV film Sind denn alle Männer Schweine? broadcast on Sat.1.
-He plays the role of Niklas Nielsen in the film.
-Other film roles included Mandy will ans Meer for the channel ZDF and Bitte nicht stören for arte.

-He also made voice overs for the character Tom in the children's series D.I.E.
-Detektive im Einsatz directed by N. Spier for the channel Super RTL in addition to popular American TV series like "NCIS: Los Angeles" and "Grey's Anatomy".
+Since then he took the lead in many productions, such as Hameln, Dornröschen und der Fluch der siebten Fee, F4LKENB3RG - Mord im Internat and the feature Films Misfit, Allein gegen die Zeit and The Vagabonds.
+He also made voice overs for popular International TV series like "Beauty in Black", "Heated Rivalry" and "Murdaugh: Death in the Family".